 To avoid issues with the statute of limitations call your attorney right away.
-Although you have four years to do so in Florida, doing it sooner than later is important.
-Getting evidence well the accident is fresh in your memory and witnesses and proof of the accident are still readily available increases the odds of you being successful in getting full compensation.
+Getting evidence while the accident is fresh in your memory, witnesses and proof of the accident are still readily available increases the odds of you being successful in getting full compensation.
 Because your case relies on proof such as witnesses, retrieving images or video of the accident, or even taking pictures of issues with the road such as potholes or poorly marked traffic signs will support your case.
-All of this evidence can disappear even months after your accident.

-3. Do Not Give the Insurance Company a Recorded Statements
+3. Do Not Give the Insurance Company Recorded Statements

 Your insurance company will be by your side quicker than you can imagine.
 Never offer a recorded statement.
-In your state following the accident, it is easy to misremember or misspeak which can affect your insurance claim.
-This is a common strategy used by insurance companies to find reasons to reduce compensation, using your statement to suit their own agenda.
+In your statement following the accident, it is easy to misremember or misspeak which can affect your insurance claim.
+This is a common strategy used by insurance companies to find reasons to reduce compensation.
 Refer them to our personal injury attorneys to ensure everything is handled with your best interests in mind.

 4. Optimize Compensation

 This is not a case of taking advantage of the situation.
-Optimizing your compensation is our job.
+Optimizing your compensation is a personal injury attorney’s job.
 We ensure you receive the money you deserve based on a long list of things.
 Then, we will review your treatment, including surgeries, medicine, and ongoing therapy as well as any permanent medical assistance you might require.
-Our team wants to understand your condition, as it will help determine if we should be claiming more in damages.
+Our team wants to understand your condition, as it will help determine if we should be claiming more damages.
 We also want time to establish if the accident was your fault or due to someone else’s negligence.

 In Florida, the good news is we adhere to pure comparative negligence rules.
 That means even those 99% at fault, can still seek compensation.
 So, if you were speeding, but someone cut you off, you are not 100% at fault.
 How the scale works is if you are found to be 10% at fault, and we receive $100,000 in compensation you get $90,000.
 The insurance company keeps the rest.
 We’ll support your case to ensure you don’t see severe reductions if you are partially at fault.